Metrilo/custom-integration/frontend_integration_library.md

 ```

 #### viewArticle ####
-Visitor has landed on an article page.
+Visitor has visited an article page.

 ```javascript
   var articleId = '42'; // Unique ID of article resource in the shop's database.